Google Page Experience: A Ranking Signal for Better User Experience

 In the coming months, the Page Experience report within Search Console will transform into a new page that links to the general guidance about page experience and a dashboard view of the individual Core Web Vitals and HTTPS reports remaining in Search Console.

-Also, starting December 1, 2023, Google will retire Search Console's "Mobile Usability" report, the Mobile-Friendly Test tool, and Mobile-Friendly Test API.
+Also, starting December 1, 2023, Google retired Search Console's "Mobile Usability" report, the Mobile-Friendly Test tool, and Mobile-Friendly Test API.
 This doesn't mean mobile usability isn't important for success with Google Search.
 It remains critical for users, who are using mobile devices more than ever, and as such, it remains part of the page experience guidance.
 But in the nearly ten years since Google initially launched this report, many other robust resources for evaluating mobile usability have emerged, including Lighthouse from Chrome.

 Overall, this work should help creators and site owners continue to succeed with their visitors by providing a great page experience and succeeding in Google Search.